Advance to the Rear

-Advance to the Rear is a light-hearted 1964 American Western comedy film set in the American Civil War.
-Directed by George Marshall, and starring Glenn Ford, Stella Stevens, and Melvyn Douglas.
-The film is based on the 1957 novel Company of Cowards by Jack Schaefer, whose inspiration was an article by William Chamberlain, published in The Saturday Evening Post in 1956.
+Advance to the Rear is a 1964 American Western comedy film directed by George Marshall and starring Glenn Ford, Stella Stevens, and Melvyn Douglas.
+Set in the American Civil War, the film is based on the 1957 novel Company of Cowards by Jack Schaefer, whose inspiration was an article by William Chamberlain, published in The Saturday Evening Post in 1956.
 Chamberlain recounts the apocryphal Civil War stories of "Company Q" (19th century army slang for the sick list), a unit composed of coward soldiers who are given a second chance to prove their bravery.
 The film had the novel title in pre-production and when released in the United Kingdom.
 However, the novel had none of the comedic elements of the film, which retained only the basic idea of a unit formed out of men who had been court-martialed for cowardice and sent out west as well as some character names.
 The story may have been the inspiration for the later ABC-TV sitcom F Troop (1965-1967).
 Joe Brooks, who appears uncredited as Union trooper Private Joe Bannerman, also starred in F Troop.

 Plot

 Union Colonel Claude Brackenbury has a cozy arrangement with his Confederate counterpart.
 They fire a few artillery rounds in each other's general direction at precisely the same time each morning, then go back to contentedly waiting for the war to end.

 Captain Jared Heath, however, disturbs the status quo one day by going out and capturing some of the enemy.
 The Confederates feel obliged to retaliate.
-One thing leads to another and a military fiasco results.
+Things escalate and a Union military fiasco results.
 As punishment, Brackenbury and Heath are demoted, placed in charge of all the misfits General Willoughby can find and shipped west, where they can (hopefully) do no further damage.

 The rebels are suspicious, so they send a beautiful spy, Martha Lou Williams, to find out their "real" mission.
 After questioning Easy Jenny, a madam Martha Lou is traveling with, Heath sees through Martha Lou's ruse.
 But he decides that he is going to marry her eventually, so Heath does his best to keep her out of mischief.

 When the unit is sent to escort an important gold shipment, the soldiers are captured by Thin Elk, an Indian chief in league with Confederate agent Hugo Zattig.
 Zattig's men masquerade as Union soldiers (using uniforms taken from prisoners) and hijack the shipment.
 Thin Elk, meanwhile, recognizing Brackenbury as a fellow West Point graduate, lets his captives go, although without horses or guns.

 Heath takes charge.
 He and the men steal horses from the Indians, retrieve the gold (and Martha Lou) and capture Zattig's gang.